 Construction Hours and Noise

-The construction hours will be Monday to Friday 7 a.m. to 7 p.m. and Saturday 9 a.m. to 7 p.m.
+The construction hours will be Monday to Friday 7 a.m. to 7 p.m. and Saturday from 9 a.m. to 7 p.m.
 There will be overnight work, as well as Sundays and Statutory holidays, as required.
-The exceptions are removal of the existing bridge and construction of the new bridge using heavy cranes, which is expected to occur around the clock over several weekends in 2023.
+The exceptions are removal of the existing bridge and construction of the new bridge using heavy cranes, which is expected to occur around the clock over two weekends in December 2023.

 Impacts to Bridge / Tunnel Users